 Most games are played on Wednesdays (Machine Pitch and up) and Saturdays (all divisions).
-Games typically begin the first Saturday in April and the end when school year ends.
+Games typically begin the first Saturday in April and the end when the school year ends.
 Weeknight games start around 5:30 p.m., Saturday games may be played anytime between 9:00 a.m. and dark.

 Q. What does DSA provide each player or team?

-Damascus Baseball provides each team with practice and game fields, uniform jerseys and hats, and equipment needed for practice and game play (including first aid kits, catchers gear, and balls).
-Most coaches are given the option of taking one or more helmets and bats for team use however, sharing equipment has fallen out of favor recently.
+Damascus Baseball provides each team with practice and game fields, uniform jerseys and hats, and equipment needed for practice and game play (including first aid kits, catchers' gear, and balls).
+Most coaches are given the option of taking one or more helmets and bats for team use, however, sharing equipment has fallen out of favor recently.
 Most players prefer to personally own their helmet and bat.
-If you are new to baseball, please ask for advice about proper sizing of gloves and bats before you buy.
+If you are new to baseball, please ask for advice about the proper sizing of gloves and bats before you buy.
 Using an older sibling’s bat or glove may be problematic if they are too large.
 Poor mechanics developed at a young age as a player tries to adapt to poorly fitted equipment are often hard to change when the player gets older, and more serious about the game.

 Q. What do I need to buy for my player?